Miami Bucket List Fishing

 Just shortly after this awesome fishing trip, Captain Miley adventure out in The Falls Canal System.
 This is a completely different style of fishing in this urban canal system.
 Jerry was traveling from New Jersey to get hooked up in Miami.
 Hearing all the rant and rave about peacock bass fishing, he had to come and try it.
 He is a retired electronic salesman and was down here enjoying the Florida sunshine the outdoors.

 One of the things that were on Jerry’s bucket list was catching peacock bass.
 The Miami Falls came in strong today for Jerry.
 Jerry caught a good number of peacock bass.
 Most of the bass came on live bait.
 They were also cookie-cutter fish within the weight range of 2-3 pounds.
 Jerry wanted to also spend time with artificial baits but there was no action on it.

 Captain Miley is looking forward to fishing with Jerry again in the future!

 Don’t miss out on your fishing adventure in Miami.
-These hard fighting peacock bass can really bring a lot of excitement for you and your family.
+These hard-fighting peacock bass can really bring a lot of excitement to you and your family.
 The action is great all year round.
-Bring your family, friends or loved ones along on a fishing charter you won’t forget.
+Bring your family, friends, or loved ones along on a fishing charter you won’t forget.
 We look forward to seeing you on the water next time!

 Come Visit Florida and Catch Yours Today